Private Duty/Private Pay Services

 Geriatric care management entails personal, daily money as well as household management that falls outside of the services of a direct care provider.
 Other services care managers provide fall into categories that bridge the gaps between direct care and ongoing care needs, which may include coordinating medical and other care providers, family communication, or assisting a move into another living arrangement and the closing up of a household.
 Payment is generally out of pocket for professional services, invoiced by the hour or by the project.

 Every patient’s situation is different.
-At Home Independent Living will gladly assist in determining which payment option would best suit a person’s specific situation.
+As a trusted in home care provider, At Home Independent Living will gladly assist in determining which payment option would best suit a person’s specific situation.
 Contact us today!

 Click here to download a printable PDF version of this page.